gpeyton/ai-devotional/devotional/index_Q3.md

 Developing a healthy perspective toward possessions and money.
 *Hymn*: Jesus Paid It All

-### Day 3: Which Is the Ninth Commandment?
+### Day 3: What Is the Fifth Commandment and What Does It Teach?
-*Catechism Q76*: Which is the ninth commandment?
+*Combined Q91+92*: What is the fifth commandment?
+What does the fifth commandment teach me?
-*Catechism A*: The ninth commandment is, Thou shalt not bear false witness against thy neighbor.
+*Combined A*: The fifth commandment is, Honor thy father and thy mother: that thy days may be long upon the land which the Lord thy God giveth thee.
+To love and obey our parents and teachers.
 *Hymn*: O Word of God Incarnate

 ### Day 4: Self-Sufficient